izcm/nft-marketplace-engines/README.md

 ### 🔗 On-chain (production-critical, fully tested)

-These contracts are deployed on-chain and are covered by exhaustive tests:
+These contracts / libraries are deployed on-chain and are covered by exhaustive tests:

 - `contracts/orderbook/`
   - `OrderEngine.sol`
   - `libs/OrderActs.sol`
   - `libs/SignatureOps.sol`
+  - `libs/SettlementRoles.sol`

-These contracts reach ~100% line / branch coverage and are the **security-critical surface**.
+They all reach ~100% line / branch coverage and are the **security-critical surface**.

-Contracts in `contracts/nfts` are only meant for lab / dev environment and not part of the testing scope.
+Contracts in `periphery/nfts` are only meant for lab / dev environment and not part of the testing scope.

+Test helpers are tested proportionally to the risk they introduce.

+Eg: `OrderHelper` not returning `Orders` of expected format could silently corrupt tests and invalidate tests results, so unit tests are implemented to detect this.

 ---